Our Staff

 Fatima was born in Marikina, Philippines and lived there until she and her older sister were adopted and moved to Fort Worth, TX with their maternal aunt and uncle.
 Her birth mom, two younger brothers, and most of her family still live in the Philippines.

 She graduated from Texas A&M University with her B.A. in International Studies and English, where she gained experience working with international students and 1.5 and 2nd young adults.
-She organized cultural festivals and events, and collaborating with large, multiethnic/multi-linguistic teams.
+She organized cultural festivals and events, and collaborated with large, multiethnic/multi-linguistic teams.
 She earned her M.A. in Media Studies from the University of Texas at Austin.
-Her research focused on the Filipino diaspora and Asian Americans.
+Her research focused on the Filipino diaspora in Texas and Asian Americans in the American South.

 Ministry Resident